-The Active Directory as an LDAP Server identity source is available for backward compatibility.
-Use the Active Directory (Integrated Windows Authentication) option for a setup that requires less input.
+The Active Directory over LDAP identity source is preferred over the Active Directory (Integrated Windows Authentication) option.
 The OpenLDAP Server identity source is available for environments that use OpenLDAP.

 If you are configuring an OpenLDAP identity source, see the VMware knowledge base article at http://kb.vmware.com/kb/2064977 for additional requirements.